davetemplin/bigboy/README.md

 * Create `extract.sql` file in the newly created target directory with the SQL query to use to extract the data (See [prefetch](#prefetching) section to extract data in parallel)
 * Consider using available [transforms](#transforms) to modify the data on the fly
 * Extract the data from the target: `./bigboy ${target}` (You may need to change access permissions to the executable by running `chmod +x bigboy`)
+* The data is extracted in a JSONL (newline delimited JSON) format in `out/${target}/` directory (by default) with current date filename

 # Concepts

 ## Connections

+Authentication credentials and connection configuration can be set for all database sources in a single config file (See [configuration schema](#configuration))

 ## Targets

+A directory path that contains required files (instructions) on how to extract data from a source database.
+Target may contain the following files:

+- `target.json` - **REQUIRED** - core configuration file of a target that specifiec which connection to use as well as other parameters (See [target.json schema](#target.json))
+- `extract.sql` - **REQUIRED** - SQL query to be used to extract data from source database for a given connection.
+If prefetch is set up, needs to apply string interpolation (For example `WHERE id IN (%s)`)
+- `prefetch.sql` - *OPTIONAL* - if `target.json` has `prefetch` set to `true`, the `prefetch.sql` loads ids to be passed into `extract.sql` and run in parallel
+- `nest.sql` - *OPTIONAL* - if `target.json` has `nest` array of objects configured, the `nest.sql` loads ids to be added into the main output with new column for each object

 ## Prefetching